EnterDAO/LandWorks-YF-Contracts/README.md

 **Prerequisite**

-Before running the deploy `npx hardhat` script, you need to create and populate the `config.ts` file.
+Before running the deployment `npx hardhat` script, you need to create and populate the `config.ts` file.
 You can use the `config.sample.ts` file and populate the following variables:

 ```markdown